 - M&Ms

-These gluten free white brownies have that famous delicious crinkle top you love in a good brownie!
+These gluten free white brownies have that famous delicious crinkly top you love in a good brownie!

-If your white chocolate burned, it means you heated it too long at one time.
-I encourage you to melt your chocolate in the microwave at 20-second intervals to prevent this.
-Note: I do not recommend Guittard brand because it has a higher tendency to burn even at 20-second intervals.
+If your white chocolate burned, it means you heated it for too long at once.
+To prevent this, I encourage you to melt your chocolate in the microwave at 20-second intervals.
+Note: I do not recommend the Guittard brand because it has a higher tendency to burn even at 20-second intervals.

 Ingredients